 Four Big Interiors Trends For Fall/Winter 2013

-Hello this is Gudy Herder from Eclectic Trends and I’m visiting you again this month with a trend post on decor8.
+Hello this is Gudy and I’m visiting you again this month with a trend post on decor8.
 I recently attended a trend conference forum from Mix Global Color Research in London held at the Pulse design show and the content was so amazing that you will love it if you are in the business of keeping up with trends.
 Even if you’re not, it’s still fascinating.
 Sallie Davies from Global Color Research gave us a sneak peak into an upcoming trend book published by Mix Publications about colour and pattern trends for Fall/Winter 2013-14.

 The major trends that are influencing the colour and pattern landscape for the upcoming season Fall/Winter 2013/14 are: FLINT – STORM – CLUSH – ALPINE.